 Why is good will important?

-If we have set a harsh standard for someone else, how much more harshly do we hold ourselves to that standard when we have failed to meet the set criteria?
+If we’ve set a harsh standard for someone else, how much more harshly do we hold ourselves to that standard?

-So now, we have a cultural movement of people, especially with the internet entrepreneurial movement, who believe that they need to achieve, and that failure to achieve means that they are losers, and, being a loser means that you are worthless which means that you should be ashamed of who you are.
+So now, we have a cultural movement of people, especially the tech entrepreneurial movement, who believe that they need to achieve more things at a faster rate.
+They think that failure to achieve means that they are losers – and being a loser means that they have less social worth – which means that they should be ashamed of who they are.

+I need to clarify something.
 Failure doesn’t make you a loser.
 Thinking that you are a loser makes you a loser.
-And, when we set ourselves up against a moving scale, where our actual self-worth is tied to an achievement – we have already failed, whether we feel it now or next year.
+If we measure ourselves with a scale that ties our self-worth to our achievements – we’ve only failed ourselves.

 The problem with feelings of worthlessness